ogobrecht/ogobrecht.github.io.sources/content/posts/2018/plex-plsql-export-utilities.md

   BEGIN
     RETURN plex.to_zip(plex.backapp(
-      -- All parameters are optional and shown with their defaults -- App related options (only available, when APEX is installed): p_app_id                    => NULL,  -- If null, we simply skip the APEX app export.
-      p_app_date                  => true,  -- If true, include export date and time in the result. p_app_public_reports        => true,  -- If true, include public reports that a user saved. p_app_private_reports       => false, -- If true, include private reports that a user saved. p_app_notifications         => false, -- If true, include report notifications. p_app_translations          => true,  -- If true, include application translation mappings and all text from the translation repository. p_app_pkg_app_mapping       => false, -- If true, export installed packaged applications with references to the packaged application definition.
-If FALSE, export them as normal applications. p_app_original_ids          => false, -- If true, export with the IDs as they were when the application was imported. p_app_subscriptions         => true,  -- If true, components contain subscription references. p_app_comments              => true,  -- If true, include developer comments. p_app_supporting_objects    => NULL,  -- If 'Y', export supporting objects.
+      -- All parameters are optional and shown with their defaults -- APEX App (only available, when APEX is installed): p_app_id                      => null,  -- If null, we simply skip the APEX app export. p_app_date                    => true,  -- If true, include export date and time in the result. p_app_public_reports          => true,  -- If true, include public reports that a user saved. p_app_private_reports         => false, -- If true, include private reports that a user saved. p_app_notifications           => false, -- If true, include report notifications. p_app_translations            => true,  -- If true, include application translation mappings and all text from the translation repository. p_app_pkg_app_mapping         => false, -- If true, export installed packaged applications with references to the packaged application definition.
+If FALSE, export them as normal applications. p_app_original_ids            => false, -- If true, export with the IDs as they were when the application was imported. p_app_subscriptions           => true,  -- If true, components contain subscription references. p_app_comments                => true,  -- If true, include developer comments. p_app_supporting_objects      => null,  -- If 'Y', export supporting objects.
 If 'I', automatically install on import.
 If 'N', do not export supporting objects.
 If null, the application's include in export deployment value is used. p_app_include_single_file     => false, -- If true, the single sql install file is also included beside the splitted files. p_app_build_status_run_only   => false, -- If true, the build status of the app will be overwritten to RUN_ONLY.
-      -- Object related options:
+      -- ORDS Modules (only available, when ORDS is installed): p_include_ords_modules        => false, -- If true, include ORDS modules of current user/schema.
+      -- Schema Objects:
-      p_include_object_ddl        => false, -- If true, include DDL of current user/schema and all its objects. p_object_type_like          => NULL,  -- A comma separated list of like expressions to filter the objects - example: '%BODY,JAVA%' will be translated to: ... from user_objects where ... and (object_type like '%BODY' escape '\' or object_type like 'JAVA%' escape '\'). p_object_type_not_like      => NULL,  -- A comma separated list of not like expressions to filter the objects - example: '%BODY,JAVA%' will be translated to: ... from user_objects where ... and (object_type not like '%BODY' escape '\' and object_type not like 'JAVA%' escape '\'). p_object_name_like          => NULL,  -- A comma separated list of like expressions to filter the objects - example: 'EMP%,DEPT%' will be translated to: ... from user_objects where ... and (object_name like 'EMP%' escape '\' or object_name like 'DEPT%' escape '\'). p_object_name_not_like      => NULL,  -- A comma separated list of not like expressions to filter the objects - example: 'EMP%,DEPT%' will be translated to: ... from user_objects where ... and (object_name not like 'EMP%' escape '\' and object_name not like 'DEPT%' escape '\').
+      p_include_object_ddl          => false, -- If true, include DDL of current user/schema and all its objects. p_object_type_like            => null,  -- A comma separated list of like expressions to filter the objects - example: '%BODY,JAVA%' will be translated to: ... from user_objects where ... and (object_type like '%BODY' escape '\' or object_type like 'JAVA%' escape '\'). p_object_type_not_like        => null,  -- A comma separated list of not like expressions to filter the objects - example: '%BODY,JAVA%' will be translated to: ... from user_objects where ... and (object_type not like '%BODY' escape '\' and object_type not like 'JAVA%' escape '\'). p_object_name_like            => null,  -- A comma separated list of like expressions to filter the objects - example: 'EMP%,DEPT%' will be translated to: ... from user_objects where ... and (object_name like 'EMP%' escape '\' or object_name like 'DEPT%' escape '\'). p_object_name_not_like        => null,  -- A comma separated list of not like expressions to filter the objects - example: 'EMP%,DEPT%' will be translated to: ... from user_objects where ... and (object_name not like 'EMP%' escape '\' and object_name not like 'DEPT%' escape '\'). p_object_view_remove_col_list => true,  -- If true, the outer column list, added by Oracle on views during compilation, is removed
-      -- Data related options:
+      -- Table Data:
-      p_include_data              => false, -- If true, include DDL of current user/schema and all its objects. p_data_as_of_minutes_ago    => 0,     -- A comma separated list of like expressions to filter the objects - example: '%BODY,JAVA%' will be translated to: ... from user_objects where ... and (object_type like '%BODY' escape '\' or object_type like 'JAVA%' escape '\').
+      p_include_data                => false, -- If true, include CSV data of each table. p_data_as_of_minutes_ago      => 0,     -- Read consistent data with the resulting timestamp(SCN).
-      p_data_max_rows             => 1000,  -- A comma separated list of not like expressions to filter the objects - example: '%BODY,JAVA%' will be translated to: ... from user_objects where ... and (object_type not like '%BODY' escape '\' and object_type not like 'JAVA%' escape '\').
+      p_data_max_rows               => 1000,  -- Maximum number of rows per table.
-      p_data_table_name_like      => NULL,  -- A comma separated list of like expressions to filter the objects - example: 'EMP%,DEPT%' will be translated to: ... from user_objects where ... and (object_name like 'EMP%' escape '\' or object_name like 'DEPT%' escape '\').
-      p_data_table_name_not_like  => NULL,  -- A comma separated list of not like expressions to filter the objects - example: 'EMP%,DEPT%' will be translated to: ... from user_objects where ... and (object_name not like 'EMP%' escape '\' and object_name not like 'DEPT%' escape '\').
+      p_data_table_name_like        => null,  -- A comma separated list of like expressions to filter the tables - example: 'EMP%,DEPT%' will be translated to: where ... and (table_name like 'EMP%' escape '\' or table_name like 'DEPT%' escape '\'). p_data_table_name_not_like    => null,  -- A comma separated list of not like expressions to filter the tables - example: 'EMP%,DEPT%' will be translated to: where ... and (table_name not like 'EMP%' escape '\' and table_name not like 'DEPT%' escape '\').
-      -- Miscellaneous options:
+      -- General Options:
-      p_include_templates         => true,  -- If true, include templates for README.md, export and install scripts. p_include_runtime_log       => true,  -- If true, generate file plex_runtime_log.md with detailed runtime infos. p_include_error_log         => true,  -- If true, generate file plex_error_log.md with detailed error messages. p_base_path_backend         => 'app_backend',  -- The base path in the project root for the database DDL files. p_base_path_frontend        => 'app_frontend', -- The base path in the project root for the APEX UI install files. p_base_path_data            => 'app_data'));   -- The base path in the project root for the data files.
+      p_include_templates           => true,  -- If true, include templates for README.md, export and install scripts. p_include_runtime_log         => true,  -- If true, generate file plex_runtime_log.md with detailed runtime infos. p_include_error_log           => true,  -- If true, generate file plex_error_log.md with detailed error messages. p_base_path_backend           => 'app_backend',      -- The base path in the project root for the Schema objects. p_base_path_frontend          => 'app_frontend',     -- The base path in the project root for the APEX app. p_base_path_web_services      => 'app_web_services', -- The base path in the project root for the ORDS modules. p_base_path_data              => 'app_data'));       -- The base path in the project root for the table data.
   END backapp;
 SELECT backapp FROM dual;
 ```